 Auto-fill from Receipt

-Open the product and click Edit
+Open the item and click Edit

 Look for the Auto-fill from Receipt button in the Images section